AndrewWalsh/react-persist-store/README.md

 const createHook = createStore(defaultValues);
 ```

 You can create as many namespace names as you wish.
+Each refers to a `Document` type, which you can use to model your data to suit your needs.

-The next step is to create a hook.
-When you call `createHook` in the example above, a closure is created that contains an `event emitter`.
-This event emitter permits each component to share state, as when one component calls update an emitted event ensures other subscribed components follow.
+The next step is to create hooks themselves.
+When you call `createHook` above, a closure is created that contains an `event emitter`.
+This event emitter is shared under the hood to users of the hook, and permits them to share updates to state.

 The name that you pass to `createHook` is restricted to `keyof typeof defaultValues`.
-In other words, it has to be a key in the top level of the default values passed to `createStore`.
+In other words, it has to be a key (a namespace name) in the top level of the default values passed to `createStore`.

 ```ts
 export useStore = createHook("namespaceName")